 To this day, we continue to gather in the gardens on Saturday workdays––growing relationships and vegetables.

 In 2014, Peacehaven fulfilled Susan’s vision of opening an affordable supportive-living home for adults with disabilities.
 The home was fittingly named “Susan’s View.”
-Currently four adults with disabilities––our Core Members––and three resident assistants reside there.
+Currently three adults with disabilities––our Core Members––and two Home Life Leaders reside there.
 The residents of Susan's View live in a family-style environment where they support, accompany, and care for one another throughout the events of daily life.

 Looking towards the future, Peacehaven plans to build additional homes for adults with disabilities as well as a community center to continue Susan Elliott’s vision.